HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <exit with="$user_info" />
 ```

-The above code uses the `with` attribute of the `exit` tag to define a piece of data that the interpreter should process as the result data of the current HVML coroutine.
+The above code uses `with` attribute of `exit` tag to define a piece of data that the interpreter should process as the result data of the current HVML coroutine.

-When we create a sub-coroutine in the current walker and render the document content of the sub-coroutine in an existing renderer page (such as setting the `onto` attribute value to `_self`), the corresponding coroutine of the page The render state will be set to suppressed because the renderer page is occupied.
+When we create a sub-coroutine in the current walker and render the document content of the sub-coroutine in an existing renderer page (such as setting `onto` attribute value to `_self`), the corresponding coroutine of the page The render state will be set to suppressed because the renderer page is occupied.
 Such as the following code:

 ```hvml
 <hvml>